Sociology: Crime + Justice

 These are just some of the questions that Emmanuel students concentrating in crime and justice address, as well as the successes and failures of punishment and rehabilitation programs; the roles of victims, police, prosecutors and judges; and the origins of organized crime.
 Opportunities to learn about crime and justice in a "hands-on" format abound in the Boston area, from the Federal Courthouse to the Brookline Department of Corrections to the State House.

-2013-2014 Academic Catalog to find course titles, numbers and descriptions.
-Requirements for Departmental Major with a Concentration in Crime + Justice
+2015-2016 Academic Catalog to find course titles, numbers and descriptions.
+Requirements for B.A. in Sociology with a Concentration in Crime + Justice

 Three electives must be chosen from the following (one of which must be 3000-level):